Sizing multimodal suspensions with differential dynamic microscopy: Summary and conclusions

-Our findings already suggest a protocol for the DDM sizing of a multimodal suspension.
+Before concluding, we summarise a protocol for sizing multimodal suspensions using DDM.
 One starts by visually inspecting images of the sample, increasing the magnification from a low value until the first particles become visible.
 At this point, when the largest particles should be comparable to pixel size, record a set of videos and back out the ISF.
 A CONTIN analysis may already reveal multimodality, or only show a single large population.
 Regardless, one would then dilute the suspension (and/or increase the magnification) until the signal from the largest particles disappears to reveal smaller populations.
 If no signal remains, indicated by a time-independent DICF, one may be reasonably confident any small particles are at a number density comparable to or lower than that of the large particles.

 We conclude that DDM can fill an important gap between low-throughput electron microscopy and high-throughput DLS.
 While DLS can access shorter timescales and is likely more sensitive,\cite{Multiscale_Review} form factor effects make multimodal systems challenging.
 In contrast, access to real space images and low-$k$ information makes DDM uniquely suited for sizing multimodal suspensions, which are ubiquitous in applications.